-- 23. Since the 2010 study an Asda store (4,088 m2) has been completed within the town centre which reflects a large retailer in respect of the above capacity.
-Elsewhere in the borough a new Aldi store (1,725m2 gross) has been granted consent at Buckshaw Village however there remains further capacity for medium sized convenience retail at Market Walk (proposed 1,046m2 net, 1394m2 gross). - 24.
-There is currently retail trade leakage from Chorley to Preston destinations and Middlebrook/Other Bolton destinations and it is considered that the proposed development will clawback some of that expenditure and has the potential to increase town retail by 28% food and 11% non-food.
-As such it is considered that the proposed mix of retail units will clawback expenditure going out of the Borough whilst within the identified capacities for the Borough and will not adversely impact on the current retail offer within the Borough.
+- 18. Since the 2010 study an Asda store (4,088 m2) has been completed within the town centre which reflects a large retailer in respect of the above capacity.
+Elsewhere in the borough a new Aldi store (1,725m2 gross) has been granted consent at Buckshaw Village however there remains further capacity for medium sized convenience retail at Market Walk (proposed 1,046m2 net, 1394m2 gross). - 19.
+There is currently retail trade leakage from Chorley to Preston destinations and Middlebrook/Other Bolton destinations and it is considered that the proposed development will clawback some of that expenditure and has the potential to increase town retail by 28% food and 11% non-food. - 20.
+As noted above concerns have been raised about the impact of the proposals on the vitality and viability of Booths if planning permission is granted.
+It is important to note however that this site is subject to an up to date Local Plan allocation for redevelopment in the form proposed.
+There are no restrictions imposed on the development through the allocation.
+Paragraph 14 of the Framework is clear in stating that development proposals according with the development plan should be granted without delay.
+No evidence has been provided to demonstrate that the proposed convenience floorspace will adversely impact on Booths (the parking considerations are addressed elsewhere) and it is considered that the proposed mix of retail units will clawback expenditure going out of the Borough whilst within the identified capacities for the Borough and will not adversely impact on the current retail offer within the Borough.